michaeluno/admin-page-framework/readme.txt

 - Added the `load()` methods to factory classes of post/page meta boxes, user/taxonomy meta.
 - (minor breaking change) Deprecated the parameter of the `load()` method of the widget factory class.
 - Changed the behaviour of not loading form components in `admin-ajax.php` so that custom field types can access `admin-ajax.php` using Ajax.
+- Fixed an issue that Ajax requests of the `select2` custom field type could not retrieve responses for the factory classes other than the admin page.

 = 3.8.13 - 2016/12/22 =
 - Added the `disabled` repeatable section and repeatable field arguments.